nadilhassan/humhub-news-module/README.md

-# News Module
+# NEWS Module

 ## Description

-This module allows you to publish news stories to any Space -  you can upload a photo and select a layout.
+This module allows you to publish NEWS stories to any Space -  you can upload a photo and select a layout.

 ### Version
 1.0